 The first attribute of a dog who makes it into my program is simple eye contact.
 When I work with dogs at this level, eye contact is everything.
 If a dog does this naturally, I know he is asking me how he can please me.
 This means the dog is coachable.
 The second attribute is a quiet mind.
 Border Collies think all the time but the ABCA Border Collies are bred with intelligence as a priority.
 This makes them receptive to information versus being reactionary to situations.
 Finally, is the dog having fun during training or is the occupation a chore?
 Not all dogs take to Service Dog work.
 That’s ok!

 Elvin is 2 years old.
-He has a quiet temperament and very intelligent mind.
-Elvin has a solid obedience handle.
+He has a quiet temperament and very intelligent, quiet mind.
+Elvin has a solid obedience handle and sticks to your side on and off leash.
 He matches his pace to the handler’s and is very polite.
 Elvin has been in elevators, down-town major cities, and restaurants.
 He continues his intense socialization training.
-He will be certified as a Therapy Dog through Therapy Dogs International and will be an AKC certified Good Citizen before his Service Dog Technical Training.

-Silent Hand Signals: Lie-Down, Recall, Imbedded Stay, Place, Behind
+Silent Hand Signals: Lie-Down, Recall, Stay, Place, Behind